berthayes/stream_app/README.txt

 	This file is used by a saved search (hostmap_gen) that generates a lookup table that lists MAC address, IP, and hostname.
 By default, this search runs every 10 minutes so MAC,IP, andhostname pairings should always be pretty fresh.
 If you can't wait 10 minutes for this search to run on its own, you can run it manually from Settings->Searches,Reports, and Alerts->hostmap_gen
 	This file will need to be maintained as new systems are added to the network.

 $SPLUNK_HOME/etc/apps/network_profiler/lookups/nets.csv
 	This is a .csv file that maps CIDR blocks to network owners.
-	Also editable by hand until some sort of whois->.csv python magic is crafted (or stolen) This file will need to be maintained as you identify known networks over time.
+	Editable by hand until some sort of whois->.csv python magic is crafted (or stolen)
+	This file will need to be maintained as you identify known networks over time.

 This app was designed to monitor internal LAN traffic as it heads to a border gateway